 In the New Jerusalem, with our new bodies, we perhaps will not need rest and sleep, for “there shall be no night there” (Revelation 22:5).
 In our present frail tents of clay, however, we do need rest, for God made us so.
-In one area of life, on the other hand, we are twice admonished to "be not weary in well doing” (Galatians 6:9; II Thessalonians 3:13).
+In one area of life, on the other hand, we are twice admonished to “not be weary in well doing” (Galatians 6:9; 2 Thessalonians 3:13).

 And when we do get weary and perhaps are not yet able to stop and rest, we can draw on God’s strength, for He “fainteth not, neither is weary.”
 “He that keepeth Israel shall neither slumber nor sleep” (Psalm 121:4).
 “Even the youths shall faint and be weary, and the young men shall utterly fall: But they that wait upon the Lord shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint” (Isaiah 40:30-31).
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.